xyyuhans/about/index.md

 {% include cv-contact.html %}

 I am a second year master student majoring in Autonomous Systems at KTH.
-I am looking for a master thesis in the field of embedded systems.
-I have a good background in embedded systems from my bachelor and master study, and would like to learn the industrial design of embedded systems.
+I am doing my master thesis in data science at Ericsson, and aim at becoming a data scientist.

 ## Education